Bio-inspired decision making in robot swarms under biases: Methods

 \subsection{Robot experiments}

-To perform robot experiments, we consider a case study designed after the collective perception scenario outlined in \cite{zakir2022}, where the robots are tasked with selecting the most important element in the environment.
-In our case, the floor is composed of randomly distributed red and blue tiles (see Figure~\ref{fig:fsm}B), and the swarm must collectively select one of the two colours.
-Therefore, the colours are the two options---A is red, B is blue.
+To perform robot simulations and experiments, we consider a collective perception case study~\cite{zakir2022,Hamann:ANTS:2026} in which the robots are tasked with selecting the most important element in the environment.
+In our case, the floor is composed of randomly distributed red and blue tiles (see Figure~\ref{fig:bias}B and SF10), and the swarm must collectively select one of the two colours.
+Therefore, the two colours are the available options: A is red, and B is blue.